Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Methods

 \subsection{The local-in-time error}

 To develop our adaptive algorithm, we need a quantifiable measure of the error in a given variational approximation of the exact dynamics.
-A natural choice is the Fubini-Study distance from Eq.~\eqref{eq:FS_principle}.
+A natural choice is the Fubini--Study distance from Eq.~\eqref{eq:FS_principle}.
 We define the instantaneous error per unit time as

 This is a nonnegative quantity that characterizes the rate of departure between the locally exact solution and a state that evolves on the variational manifold.
 A somewhat lengthy but straightforward calculation (see the Supplemental material of Ref.~\cite{Schmitt_and_Heyl}) shows that $\varepsilon_{\text{FS}}^2$ can be expressed in terms of the energy variance $\operatorname{Var}(\hat{H})$, the quantum geometric tensor $S_{k,k'}$, the force vector $F_k$, and the time derivatives of the variational parameters $\dot{\boldsymbol{\alpha}}_k$.
 The result is